SteffenEger/dl4nlp/README.md

 ### Previous good term papers

-See e.g. https://github.com/SteffenEger/dldh/ (click through the years for the "Best term papers" in each)
+See e.g. https://github.com/SteffenEger/dldh/ (click through the years for the "Best term papers" in each year)